art-smi/uzbek-train-checker/README.md

 - Configurable train brand, stations and date via environment variables

 ## Prerequisites
-- Docker (for containerized runs) or the runtime used by the project (e.g., Node.js / Python) if running locally
+- Docker (for containerized runs) or Node.js + pnpm if running locally
 - A Telegram bot token and chat ID for notifications

 ## Environment